- Arts & Recreation

-Beneath this design is the words “Louis Vuitton,” completing the logo.
+Beneath this design are the words “Louis Vuitton,” completing the logo.
 The font used for this is small but easily readable, and the text in its entirety is as wide as the monogram design above it.

 The text and monogram design are typically in black, with a contrasting white background for a classic, elegant and simplistic feel.

-This is sometimes switched around, with the text in white on a contrasting black background, or produced in multi color for a playful feel.
+This is sometimes switched around, with the text in white on a contrasting black background, or produced in multi-color for a playful feel.

 The logo is also adaptable, scalable, and doesn’t always use the words “Louis Vuitton” at the bottom of the monogram.
 Today, the company mostly uses versions of the logo that only feature the iconic LV monogram for advertising.